mrsarm/rust-sum-queue/README.md

 queue.push(1);
 queue.push(5);
 queue.push(2);
-// Elements can be iterated as many times you want println!("heap data: {:?}", queue.iter().collect::<Vec<_>>());  // [1, 5, 2]
+// Elements can be iterated as many times as you want println!("heap data: {:?}", queue.iter().collect::<Vec<_>>());  // [1, 5, 2]

 // Check stats